 It’s less likely to crack or break, and won’t warp or melt in the dishwasher or microwave.
 This means you can use stainless steel containers for years, reducing the amount of waste you generate.

-Another benefit is – Stainless steel is infinitely recyclable, whereas plastic can only be recycled a limited number of times before it degrades.
+Another benefit is that stainless steel is infinitely recyclable, whereas plastic can only be recycled a limited number of times before it degrades.

 Downsides to using stainless steel food storage solutions

 - They can be more expensive than plastic containers, especially if you opt for high-quality brands

 - Stainless steel is not microwave-safe, so you’ll need to transfer food to a microwave-safe dish before reheating

 - Some people find that stainless steel containers are heavier and more difficult to transport than plastic containers

 Beeswax wraps are a great alternative to traditional plastic food wraps, aka cling wrap.
 I wrote about how you can make your own very easily.

 - They are reusable, which makes them more eco-friendly than disposable plastic wraps.